-I’m starting to appreciate how fascinating Qi Men Dun Jia is and picking up this new technique reminds me of the time when I first started my Chinese metaphysics journey where my eyes and mind really opened up to this art and just how applicable it still is in modern-day.
+Picking up this new technique brings me back to the time when I first started my Chinese metaphysics journey when my eyes and mind really opened up to this art and I started perceiving life very differently.

 Qi Men Dun Jia is a divination method